novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 ```

 The weights update starts from tail and moves to the head of the list, i.e. from the last layer to the first hidden layer.
-`weights` and `activations` are equal in length, since the last one is produced via the weight list during the forward propagation.
+`weights` and `activations` are equal in length, since the last one is produced via the weight list during the forward-propagation.

 The complex part is calculating the `delta` that we use for partial derivative.